iafisher/venice/docs/design/venice-v0.1.md

 let user: User = new User { name: "John Doe", visit_count: 0, is_admin: false };
 ```

-All fields must be explicitly specified by name.[^may-change]
+All fields must be explicitly specified by name.[^may-change] The order does not need the order of the fields in the record type's declaration.

 Fields can be accessed and re-assigned using the dot operator: